-We recorded an income tax provision of \$89 million and \$6 million for the three months ended March 27, 2021 and March 28, 2020, respectively, representing effective tax rates of 13.8% and 3.3%, respectively.
+We recorded an income tax provision of \$82 million and \$12 million for the three months ended September 25, 2021 and September 26, 2020, representing effective tax rates of 8.2% and 3.0%, respectively.
+We recorded an income tax provision of \$284 million and \$22 million for the nine months ended September 25, 2021 and September 26, 2020, representing effective tax rates of 11.5% and 3.0%, respectively.

-The increase in income tax expense and effective tax rate in the current year period was due to significantly higher income in the United States, partially offset by the foreign derived intangible income benefit, research and development tax credits, and excess tax benefit for stock-based compensation.
-The lower income tax expense and effective tax rate for the prior year period was due to a full valuation allowance in the United States during 2020, a significant portion of which was released by us in the fourth guarter of 2020.
+The increase in income tax expense and effective tax rate in the current year period was due to significantly higher income in the United States, partially offset by the foreign-derived intangible income benefit, research and development tax credits, and excess tax benefit for stock-based compensation.
+The lower income tax expense and effective tax rate for the prior year period was due to a full valuation allowance against deferred tax assets in the United States during 2020, a significant portion of which was released by us in the fourth quarter of 2020.

-As of March 27, 2021, we continue to maintain a valuation allowance for certain federal, state, and foreign tax attributes.
+As of September 25, 2021, we continue to maintain a valuation allowance for certain federal, state, and foreign tax attributes.
 The federal valuation allowance maintained is due to limitations under Internal Revenue Code Section 382 or 383, separate return loss year rules, or dual consolidated loss rules.
-The state and foreign valuation allowance maintained is due to lack of sufficient sources of taxable income.
+Certain state and foreign valuation allowance maintained is due to lack of sufficient sources of taxable income.